tigera-solutions/calicocloud-kaas-workshop-demo/modules/dynamic-packet-capture.md

  > Calicocloud provide pre-defined role in `manage team - user` which `viwer` doesn't have permissions to `get/list` Packet Capture resource.

- 1. Add one of your team member in this calicocloud management plane.
+ 1. Add one of your team members in this calicocloud management plane.

   ![create new user](../img/create-user.png)